Introduction

 The main advantage of using a filler material is to gain desirable thermal properties while maintaining low cost.
 Fillers can improve thermal conductivity, crack resistance, shrinkage, and fire resistance.
 Additives may decrease or increase the total cost of the product but enhance durability, electrical and thermal conductivity.

-In recent years significant advancements have been made in altering the thermal and physical properties of Fiberglass composite materials.
-Mahmud et al., 2023, research highlighted the environmental concerns of using inorganic materials in composites.
-To address these concerns, the research group developed a new hybrid-style composite using coir and glass Fibers.
-Coir is a natural Fiber extracted from the husks of coconuts.
+Coir is a natural Fiber extracted from coconut husks.
 The strong synthetic glass Fibers are used as the top and bottom layers, and the lower-strength natural coir Fibers comprise the center.
-These hybrid-style composites have the same strength and durability but lower thermal conductivities, creating a more sustainable future for reinforced Fiber composites.
+These hybrid composites exhibit the same strength and durability but lower thermal conductivity, thereby creating a more sustainable future for reinforced Fiber composites.

 Figure 4.
 Coir fibers